e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `shutdown!(dev)` / optional `unblock!(dev)` / optional trait
   `needs_calling_task(dev) = false` ([§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)'s topology: at most one per
-  roster, its loop body runs inline on the calling task): per-run `init!` on the calling task, the author-owned task body inside the framework's try/catch/finally wrapper, voluntary exit = return ([§9.6](#96-devices-one-authoring-contract-no-taxonomy), [§10.4](#104-shutdown-protocol)).
+  roster, its loop body runs inline on the calling task): per-run `init!` on the calling task — bracketed, so a throw there is `shutdown!` plus `DeviceCrash` by name and the device is dead from boundary zero ([§10.4](#104-shutdown-protocol)) — the author-owned task body inside the framework's try/catch/finally wrapper, voluntary exit = return ([§9.6](#96-devices-one-authoring-contract-no-taxonomy), [§10.4](#104-shutdown-protocol)).
 - The device handle — one type, capabilities not taxonomy: `running`, `latest`, `wait_next_snapshot` ([§10.3](#103-the-next-snapshot-wait)), `stage!`, `binding`, `gather`,